localeapp/localeapp/README.md

 If you've more than one locale to import you can zip up the yml files.
 Both localeapp.com and the localeapp import command accept zip files.

+## Default Rails Translations

+Locale will hide default rails translations to avoid cluttering up your translation view with content you haven't changed.
+This can make it look like we didn't import all of your translations but we promise they're there and will appear again when you export.
+If you want to override a default translation you can create the key manually in Locale and we'll use your version instead.

 ## Automatically sending missing translations

 Missing translations are automatically sent only in the development environment